kaisadilla/judith/.info/spec.md

 Values of a function type are _callable_, which mean that they can be used in call expressions: `<callable>(<arglist>)`.
 Function types are always reference types.

 ## <a name="types-array">Array type</a>
-An array type (not to be confused with the type `Array<_T, _size>`) is a type that defines an array where the type of each value inside it is explicitly defined.
+An array type (not to be confused with the type `Array<_T>`) is a type that defines a group of values of specific types.
 Array types are similar to tuple types in other languages.

 ```judith
 const info: [String, Num] = ["Kevin", 36]